I'm Honey!

 My girlfriend had one of the same types of cancer that I had.
 I had seen her several times over the past few years and her attitude had always been marvelous.

 We sat on a couch at Chanel and she told me what to do.
+We had an open conversation, and communicating my feelings with her was truly uplifting.
 She urged me to see a psychologist named Jennifer.
 I walked right home and called the office.
 After thinking through my options, I made the decision to talk to a friend who knew how I was really feeling.
+You may have heard similar advice before, but having a meaningful conversation with someone who understands can make a real difference.
 She had been where I was.
 I made an appointment with Jennifer that day.

 She helped me through my very darkest days.
 My black cloud lifted.
 I now have grey clouds that scatter every so often and I have a black cloud when I am due for a CAT scan.
 I used proactive coping skills because I don’t believe in avoidance.

-There are serious situations we face after the age of 5o: finances, health, adult children, divorce, widowhood, and moving, among many other factors.
+There are serious situations we face after the age of 50: finances, health, adult children, kids, money, divorce, widowhood, and moving, among many other factors.
 I think you should begin tackling your situation by realizing this is a process.
 You have to find an appropriate method that works for you.
-Use proactive coping skills and your resilience to get you through things.
+Find ways to cope, such as joining classes or courses, or engaging with your community for support.
+Use proactive coping skills and your resilience to get you through things, and catch opportunities for connection and support whenever possible.

 Please share my musings with friends and family who may benefit from this story about coping with the blues.